RahmanQureshi/Toronto-Route-Planner/README.md

  - `python pickletorontoboundaries.py`
 4. Run using `python app.py`

-(Credit to Johnson Zhong and Zhuowei Zhang for the clever pickling trick that enables faster startup time.)
+(Credit to Johnson Zhong and Zhuowei Zhang for the clever pickling trick that enables faster startup time)